Best places to have beers in Hanoi

 Address: 1A Tang Bat Ho, Pham Dinh Ho, Hai Ba Trung, Hanoi

-What to expect when drinking beers with the local Vietnamese?
+3. What to expect when drinking beers with the local Vietnamese?

+3.1.
 Cheers in the Vietnamese way

-When eating at any local Vietnamese restaurants, you might hear people say: “Mot, hai, ba, dzo!”.
+When eating at any local Vietnamese restaurant, you might hear people say: “Mot, hai, ba, dzo!”.
 That is how Vietnamese people cheer when drinking alcohol.
 The louder people shout, the happier the toast is.
 Sometimes, it becomes a competition at the restaurants when different groups try to shout louder than others.
 This may sound quite weird to foreign tourists for the first time, but it’s quite fun doing this in Vietnam.
-One more thing to bear in mind is that when cheering, everyone has to stand up and hold their cup of beers or wine to show respect to the host, so remember to follow this norm.
+One more thing to bear in mind is that when cheering, everyone has to stand up and hold their cup of beer or wine to show respect to the host, so remember to follow this norm.

+3.2.
 Drinking challenge

 When it comes to drinking in Vietnam, it’s a real challenge.
 The moment after cheering and before drinking is when the challenge will be set.
-There will be several people of the group challenge others to drink 50% or even 100%, sometimes you can take it or not, sometimes it’s a must.
+There will be several people in the group who challenge others to drink 50% or even 100%, sometimes you can take it or not, sometimes it’s a must.
 For boys, normally it’s a must because if you didn’t finish your beers, it means you don’t respect the host of this toast.
 After finishing the challenge (100%), people will hold the cup upside down to show that they already did it and keep looking around to see whether others can finish it or not.

-Common foods that are often ordered along with beers
+4. Common foods that are often ordered along with beers

 Besides drinking beer when having meals with friends or family, Vietnamese people (especially men) often go for a cup of beer in a local beer store after work for many reasons such as to relax after work or to build relationships with their business partners.
 Then, in those stores, besides beers, people will order some snacks along with it (which are called “mồi”).
 The snack is different between the 3 regions.
 In North Vietnam, they normally are peanut (boiled or roasted), Vietnamese sausage, jerky squid, etc.